 The financial performance of the District as a whole is reflected in its governmental funds.
 As the District completed this year, its governmental funds reported a combined fund balance of \$686.87 million, which is less than last year's ending fund balance of \$983.42 million.
 The District's General Fund had \$6.55 million more in operating revenues than expenditures for the year ended June 30, 2015.
 The District's Building Fund had \$302.67 million less in operating revenues than expenditures for the year ended June 30, 2015.
-The District's Building Fund had \$302.67 million less in operating revenues than expenditures for the year ended June 30, 2015.
-The District's Building Fund had \$302.67 million less in operating revenues than expenditures for the year ended June 30, 2015.
 The District's Bond Interest and Redemption Fund had \$53.27 million less in operating revenues than expenditures for the year ended June 30, 2015.
-The District's County School Facilities Fund, had \$.69 million less in operating revenues than expenditures for the year ended June 30, 2015.
+The District's Non-Major Governmental Funds, which includes County School Facilities Fund, had \$.69 million less in operating revenues than expenditures for the year ended June 30, 2015.